 The fix: Always wash your hands properly and launder any washcloths or towels used to cleanse your face.

-Cleansing with very hot water- Very hot water stresses and dries out the skin so try to avoid washing your face with very hot water as best you can.
-The steam from a very hot shower may feel good but in the long run, this will cause wrinkling of the skin and premature ageing.
+Cleansing with hot water- Hot water stresses and dries out the skin so try to avoid washing your face with very hot water as best you can.
+The steam from a very hot shower may feel good but in the long run, this will cause wrinkling of the skin and premature aging.

 The fix- Turn down the heat and use mildly hot or lukewarm water for a calming and rejuvenating shower or bath.